CourtHive/tods-competition-factory/documentation/docs/governors/participant-governor.md

 import { governors: { participantGovernor }} from 'tods-competition-factory';
 ```

+## participantFilters

+- enableOrFiltering: boolean - use OR logic instead of default AND
+- accessorValues: array of accessors and targeted value `[{ accessor, value }]`
+- drawEntryStatuses: array of `entryStatus` values for participantIds found in draw.entries
+- eventEntryStatuses: array of `entryStatus` values for participantIds found in event.entries
+- eventIds: array of targeted eventIds
+- participantIds: array of targeted participantIds
+- participantRoles: array of targeted participantRoles
+- participantTypes: array of targeted participantTypes
+- positionedParticipants: participantIds positioned in structures `[true, false, undefined]`
+- signInStatus: SIGNED_IN or SIGNED_OUT

+---

 ## addParticipant

 Adds an INDIVIDUAL, PAIR or TEAM participant to tournament participants.
 Includes integrity checks for `{ participantType: PAIR }` to ensure `participant.individualParticipantIds` are valid.